cmollekopf/kube-project-com/README.md

 # Updating the CSS

 Do not touch css directly.
 All CSS is generated using sass.
-Colors can e.g. be modified in assets/sass/libs/_vars.scss, to regenerate run "sass sass/main.scss:css/main.css" from the assets/ directory.
+Colors can e.g. be modified in assets/sass/libs/_vars.scss, to regenerate run "sass sassets/ass/main.scss:assets/css/main.css" the root directory.

 # Forty - Jekyll Theme

 A Jekyll version of the "Forty" theme by [HTML5 UP](https://html5up.net/).

 ![Forty Theme](assets/images/forty.jpg "Forty Theme")

 # How to Use

 For those unfamiliar with how Jekyll works, check out [https://jekyllrb.com/](https://jekyllrb.com/) for all the details, or read up on just the basics of [front matter](https://jekyllrb.com/docs/frontmatter/), [writing posts](https://jekyllrb.com/docs/posts/), and [creating pages](https://jekyllrb.com/docs/pages/).

 - **GitLab**: Simply fork this repository and start editing the `_config.yml` file!
 - **GitHub**: Fork this reposity and create a branch named `gh-pages`, then start editing the `_config.yml` file!
 The `.gitlab-ci.yml` file is only needed for GitLab Pages, so feel free to delete this if you are using GitHub instead.

 # Added Features